mitmedialab/MappingPoliceViolence-Scaper/methodology.md

 This timeframe is chosen because anecdotally, news coverage of an event often ends after two or three days, and very rarely persists after two weeks.
 The two-week window should therefore provide a reasonable snapshot of primary coverage while excluding post-hoc secondary coverage, which might for instance be more concerned with follow-up events, investigations, trials, or activism around the victim's death.
 We also include the five days prior to capture coverage of the events leading up to the victim's death (for instance, if a victim was arrested and injured and then died in custody a few days later).

-After we generate a combined query, create a controversy object, and generate a list of stories and bit.ly counts for each story, we sample some random names in the generated `mpv-controversy-stories.csv` to check for unrelated stories, and manually remove those unrelated stories from the controversy
+After we generate a combined query, create a controversy object, and generate a list of stories and bit.ly counts for each story, we sample some random names in the generated `mpv-controversy-stories.csv` to check for unrelated stories, and manually remove those unrelated stories from the controversy.

 ### Ambiguities and disputed data